EmotionLab/EEGain/README.md

 - EEGNet
 - DeepconvNet
 - ShallowConvNet
-- RANDOM ( for testing random baseline using most occuring class as the output)
+- RANDOM (for testing random baseline using most occuring class as the output)

+**NOTE:** The default RANDOM model always predicts the most occurring class in the training set, so it is not recommended to use it for F1-score calculations.
+For F1-score calculations, please use the other provided Random Model, that predicts a random class based on class distribution, in `EEGain/eegain/models/random.py`

 You can add your custom model as well.